Roke49/Udacity_P6_V1/README.md

 Cynthia Whitson-White commented that some of explanatory text needed to be clarified and simplified, and that when text was being shown step-wise that time for reading too short.
 Jocelyn Audelo: try to add something at end of display making clear what the overall message is.

+### Revision 2:
+The Y-axes of the line charts were color-coded to match the colors of the lines.
+The animation to display the line charts in sequence was discarded, and buttons which can be clicked to show the charts were added.
+The position of the buttons suggests the order in which the charts should be viewed, but the user can go back and see any combination.
+I decided to abandon the rolling mean line in favor of 6 discrete 5-year average points, and added bubble-chart type circles to more clearly show the value at each data point, a double encoding of the 5-year average value.
+I pulled all of the html into one file making a single page, allowing the user to more easily move, by scrolling, between the elements in the presentaiton.